jmikola/jmikola.github.io/source/_posts/2015-02-05-next-gen-mongodb-php-driver.md

 draft: true
 ---
 > In the beginning [Kristina][kchodorow] created the MongoDB PHP driver.
-Now the PECL `mongo` extension was new and alpha, innovation was over the surface of the API, and Kristina's fingers were hovering over the keyboard.
+Now the PECL `mongo` extension was new and untested, write operations tended to be fire-and-forget, and Boolean parameters made more sense than `$options` arrays.
 And Kristina said, "Let there be MongoCollection," and there was basic functionality.

 Since the PHP driver first appeared on the scene, MongoDB has gone through many changes.
 Replica sets and sharding arrived early on, but things like the